CindyWang1126/finance-news-intelligence-agent/README.md

 ## Notes

-* `.env` is ignored by `.gitignore`
+- `.env` is ignored by `.gitignore` (do **not** commit API keys).
-* For security, API keys should only be stored in `.env` or secret managers
+- For security, API keys should only be stored in `.env` locally or secret managers in the cloud.
-* For real production deployment, API keys should be stored in AWS Secrets Manager
+- For production deployment on AWS, store secrets in **AWS Secrets Manager** (or Parameter Store) and inject them into the runtime environment.
+- Docker is optional for local development.
+If Docker is not installed, you can still run the app via `pip + streamlit` and run the worker via `python`.

 ---